LINCnil/loutre/README.md

 After calculating the fingerprint of each file in the specified directory, Loutre stores those hashes in a file.
 You may chose the format of this file.

+Important note: the Cksum format has no official name.
+We named it this way because of the cksum tool.
+There is two very different variants of this format: one is used by default on several BSD systems, the other one is used by default in systems using GNU coreutils (mostly GNU/Linux distributions).
+All known recent versions of those operating systems include tools capable of reading and writing both variants.

 #### Cksum (BSD variant)

 This is the default choice.
+This variant is recommended since it explicitly stores the hashing function that has been used to generate the fingerprints.

 This format is compatible with the output of the following tools:

 - On GNU/Linux and other systems using GNU coreutils: [cksum][gnu_cksum] (using one of the following algorithms: sha256, sha384, sha512, blake2b)